CydiaRepoArchiver/mikaelbo.github.io/repo/index.md

 ## Projects

-* ProxySwitcher - A simple way to toggle using proxy for WiFi
 * WeChatEnvelope - UI based tweak to automatically open red envelopes in WeChat
 * MomoAutoSwipe - Automatically swipe Momo cards left or right
 * CCAdditions - Adds record and battery buttons to iOS 10 Control Center